joshschmelzle/lswifi/docs/NOTES.md

 Values such as the noise floor can be queried by issuing a device specific OID (Atheros 5XXX chipset) to the NDIS driver.
 If memory serves me the OID for noise floor was 0xFF000020 (for a Atheros 5XXX chipset only).

-One way to figure out the custom OIDs is to use tools like “PCAGizmo” and OIDScope (http://www.pcausa.com/Utilities/utilities.htm) which allows you to trace all the calls to a NDIS driver.
+One way to figure out the custom OIDs is to use tools like "PCAGizmo" and OIDScope (http://www.pcausa.com/Utilities/utilities.htm) which allows you to trace all the calls to a NDIS driver.
 By using the wifi manager that comes with your wifi card (private-labeled Atheros utility) you will be able to trace (i.e. reverse engineer) the calls that get you information not found in the general purpose APIs.

 Here is a list that I found during a search online: